danielnieto/Niktino/README.md

 	nuevoJuego.agregarRecurso(nuevoRecurso,0,0);

-with this code, you're telling the game to add nuevoRecurso resource at the given position, in this case is 0,0 which is the bottom-left corner of the screen.\
+with this code, you're telling the game to add nuevoRecurso resource at the given position, in this case is 0,0 which is the bottom-left corner of the screen.

-###-At last but not least, you might want to create the Game Loop, from this method you'll refresh the game and execute all the logic behind your game, there is quite a few of standard Game Loops but i'll show you the easier:
+###-At last but not least, you might want to create the Game Loop, from this method you'll refresh the game and execute all the logic behind it, there are quite a few standard Game Loops but i'll show you the easiest one:

 	 private static void loopPrincipal() {
          while(true){